-As he was commissioned by Allah to address all of mankind, Prophet Muhammad campaigned intently for the return to pure monotheism and to divinely ordain moral values among the peoples of the world.
+As he was commissioned by Allah to address all of mankind, Prophet Muhammad campaigned intently for the return to pure monotheism and to divinely ordained moral values among the peoples of the world.
 Profiting from the period of peace, he now launched an intensive program for the propagation of Islam and extended his message into lands beyond the frontiers of Arabia.
 He sent emissaries who, in addition to their dedication and extensive knowledge of the religion, were acquainted with the culture and language of the peoples to whom they were sent.
-The Prophet dispatched letters to rulers of Byzantium, Persia, Abyssinia, Egypt, Damascus, Bahrain, Yamamah, Oman and other provinces, some of whom responded favorably while others refused out of arrogance or fear of losing power.
+The Prophet dispatched letters to rulers of Byzantium, Persia, Abyssinia, Egypt, Damascus, Bahrain, Yamamah, Oman and other provinces, some of whom responded favorably, while others refused out of arrogance or fear of losing power.

 Because common people are likely to follow the customs, ideologies and incentives of their leaders, the Messenger of Allah addressed several letters to the most influential rulers of neighboring nations and empires, inviting them to Islam.
 Only a prophet of God sent on a divine mission would dare to summon imperious autocrats to accept his prophethood.
 Such a man could not harbor the least doubt about the success of his sacred mission.
 His conviction regarding the support and capability of his Lord was such that the proudest sovereign did not appear to him anything more than a puppet whose strings were held in the hand of Allah.
-Whatever responses he received, the Prophet and his
+Whatever responses he received, the Prophet and his message had now been acknowledged by the major powers of the day.

-The universal nature of Islam was confirmed early in the Prophet's mission, while a small number of his followers were being oppressed in Makkah.
-At that time Allah had revealed: "And We have not sent you except as a mercy for the worlds."50 Again, while yet in Makkah, Allah instructed him: Say, "O mankind, indeed I am the Messenger of Allah to you all, [from Him] to whom belongs the dominion of the heavens and the earth.
-There is no god except Him; He gives life and causes death.
-So believe in Allah and His Messenger, the unlettered prophet, who believes in Allah and His words, and follow him that you may be guided."51 γ From Muhammad, Messenger of God, to the Negus, Grand Ruler of Abyssinia:
+The universal nature of Islam was confirmed early in the Prophet's mission while a small number of his followers were being oppressed in Makkah.
+At that time Allah had revealed: "And We have not sent you except as a mercy for the worlds."50 Again, while yet in Makkah, Allah instructed him: "Say, 'O mankind, indeed I am the Messenger of Allah to